Fees, deposits and living costs

 5. Deposit waiver

 The deposit may be waived on proof of a scholarship covering full tuition fees having been awarded to the applicant by a recognised body, or proof of full sponsorship from an employer.
+In order for the deposit to be waived, official documentation confirming full scholarship or sponsorship must be sent to the Admissions Office: email@example.com.
 Holders of partial scholarships must pay the required deposit.

 6. Refund Policy

 - Applicants requesting a refund for any reason within 14 calendar days after the payment date will be refunded in full.